F# Harmonic Minor

 The main chords that are related to this scale are the following:

-The tones in these chords corresponds to the tones of the F# Harmonic Minor scale in which F#m is the tonic triad and F#mM7 the tonic 7th chord.
+The tones in these chords correspond to the tones of the F# Harmonic Minor scale in which F#m is the tonic triad and F#mM7 the tonic 7th chord.

 The second and fourth columns include short notations for the chords in the first and third columns respectively.
 These are based on common ways to play the chord, but there are other alternatives.
 See more about this notation system on the FAQ page.